MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/plan-for-directory-synchronization.md

 ## Next step

-When you are ready to deploy hybrid identity, see [prepare to provision users](prepare-for-directory-synchronization.md).
+When you are ready to deploy hybrid identity, see [prepare for directory synchronization](prepare-for-directory-synchronization.md).